dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

 ### Node & NPM

 To get started we're going to need `node` and `npm` installed.
-Lets check if they're installed by running:
+Let's check if they're installed by running:

 ```bash
 node --version